 Ban TV or computers from your and your kid’s bedrooms – now and forever!
-If you can’t remove it immediately at least stop watching TV in your bedrooms!
+If you can't remove it immediately at least stop watching television in your bedrooms!

 Week 2: Get more active

-During week 2, cut down TV time and increase your activity level while watching TV.
+During week 2, cut down screen time and increase your activity level while watching your preferred series and shows.

-Choose your favorite TV shows and mark them in your calendar.
-In this week don’t spend more than an hour of your daily spare time in front of TV.
+Choose your favorite TV shows and mark them in your calendar, if they have fixed dates.
+In this week don’t spend more than an hour of television in your daily spare time.